Maple597/crossDomainCTR_DIGIX/README.md

 # crossDomainCTR_DIGIX
-A repository for hauwei competition of cross-domain CTR prediction
+A repository for hauwei competition of cross-domain CTR prediction, using PaddlePaddle